avolutions-php/avolutions/docs/en/config.md

 Configuration key | Default value | Description
 --- | --- | ---
-application/defaultLanguage | "en" | The default language for your application application/namespace | "Application" | The namespace for your application
-database/host | "127.0.0.1" | The host name for the database connection
+application/defaultDateFormat | "Y-m-d" | The default date format for your application.
+Will be used in [DateTimeValidator](validation.md#datetimevalidator) if `type` "date" is passed. application/defaultDateTimeFormat | "Y-m-d H:i:s" | The default datetime format for your application.
+Will be used in [DateTimeValidator](validation.md#datetimevalidator) if `type` "datetime" is passed. application/defaultTimeFormat | "H:i:s" | The default time format for your application.
+Will be used in [DateTimeValidator](validation.md#datetimevalidator) if `type` "time" is passed. application/defaultLanguage | "en" | The default language for your application application/namespace | "Application" | The namespace for your application database/host | "127.0.0.1" | The host name for the database connection